ArthurVL-maker/Speed_trap_velocity/README.md

-# speed_trap_velocity.py - A Python algorithm for calculating the velocity of the striker bar during split-Hopkinson pressure bar experiments.
+# speed_trap_velocity.py - A Python algorithm for calculating the velocity of the striker bar during split-Hopkinson pressure bar experiments

 #### DESCRIPTION:
 Uses the recorded signals from the speed trap to calculate the velocity of the striker bar during split-Hopkinson pressure bar experiments.